shreedharn/fog_scripts/README.md

 <p>
 <b>aws_glacier.rb:</b>
 <br>
 Makes a connection to Vault and uploads a file to the cloud.
-Note that the amazon configuration information are maintained in aws_glacier.yml file.
+Provide the file name as a first argument to the script.
 </p>

-You have to create a configuration files in the config directory with required aws configuration information.
-Here is an example:
+You have to create a configuration file in the config directory with required aws configuration information.
+For aws\_glacier.rb following configuration information is required in the aws\_glacier.yml
 <br>
 <br>
 &#35; config/aws_glacier.yml